ibm-cloud-docs/satellite/providers.md

     ```
     {: pre}

-### DNS for cluster network load balancer
+### DNS for cluster load balancing
 {: #aws-reqs-dns-cluster-nlb}

-The private IP addresses for your AWS hosts are used for the cluster DNS registration, but you must use the public IP addresses of the hosts instead.
+By default, the private IP addresses for your AWS hosts are used for the DNS registration of {{site.data.keyword.openshift_short}} clusters that you create in your {{site.data.keyword.satellite_short}} location.
+However, you must register the public IP addresses of the hosts instead.
 {: shortdesc}

 1. [Add AWS hosts](/docs/satellite?topic=satellite-hosts#add-hosts) to your {{site.data.keyword.satellitelong_notm}} location.
 2. [Create a {{site.data.keyword.openshiftlong_notm}} cluster](/docs/openshift?topic=openshift-satellite-clusters) in your {{site.data.keyword.satellitelong_notm}} location.
 3. [Assign your AWS hosts to your {{site.data.keyword.openshiftlong_notm}} cluster](/docs/satellite?topic=satellite-hosts#host-assign-cli).
-4. Get the **Hostname** and private **IP** addresses of the cluster network load balancer DNS.
+4. Get the **Hostname** and private **IP** addresses of the cluster's default Ingress subdomain.
     ```
     ibmcloud oc nlb-dns ls -c <cluster_name_or_ID>
     ```
     {: pre}
 4. In your AWS portal, find the host with the matching private IP address that you retrieved and note the public IP address.
 Repeat this step for each private IP address that you retrieved.
-5. Register the public IP address of your AWS host worker nodes for the cluster DNS.
+5. Register the public IP address of your AWS host worker nodes for the cluster's Ingress subdomain.
     ```
     ibmcloud oc nlb-dns add -c <cluster_name_or_ID> --nlb-host <cluster_hostname> --ip <aws_public_IP>
     ```
     {: pre}
-6. Remove the private IP addresses from the cluster DNS.
+6. Remove the private IP addresses from the cluster's Ingress subdomain.
     ```
     ibmcloud oc nlb-dns rm classic -c <cluster_name_or_ID> --nlb-host <cluster_hostname> --ip <aws_private_IP>
     ```